formancehq/gateway-plugin-auth/README.md

 # gateway-plugin-auth ![Build](https://github.com/formancehq/gateway-plugin-auth/workflows/build/badge.svg)
 Traefik plugin for verifying JSON Web Tokens (JWT).
 Supports JWKS endpoints.
-Only supports RSA.

-Features:
-* HS256
-* Supports JWK endpoints for fetching keys remotely
+Only supports RSA signing algorithms.
+Supports JWK endpoints for fetching keys remotely.

 ## Installation
 The plugin needs to be configured in the Traefik static configuration before it can be used.